amarshall/dotfiles/README.md

 ### Git identities

 In order to facilitate using multiple identities for Git, identity-specific configuration is omitted from the default global Git config.
-Instead, create a file alongside the config file (in `$XDG_CONFIG_HOME/git/`) akin to:
+Instead, create a file alongside the config file (in `$XDG_CONFIG_HOME/git/`) named `identities` akin to:

 ```gitconfig
 [identity "personal"]